uwescience/DSSG2024_setup_transit_equity/computer_setup.md

         10.142.198.170:5432:orca:<username>:<password>

 3. Save the file and exit the editor
+4. Edit the file to be readable only by you: `chmod 600 .pgpass`

 PgCLI is a python package which is part of the orca.yaml file in this documentation.
 It is a command-line client that offers some features of IDEs like tab completion and